Programming641/computer_vision_algorithm3/README.md

 3. execute recreate_shapes.py
 this is option but I recommend to do it because you would not know if you get the right shape from both images/frames.
 4. execute find_shapes_in_diff_frames test.py. you need to provide images/frames in this file.

-After executing this file, you will know which shape in one image is the which in another image.

 ## Note
 Still needs improvements but it works acceptably for now.